 A combination of appropriate BBCC associate degree and WSU extension (correspondence and video) coursework makes it possible to complete a bachelor's degree in social sciences through WSU without leaving the local area.
-A WSU distance degree representative is on the BBCC campus weekly, for an appointment call (509) 793-2175.
-Further information may be obtained from the Pullman WSU Extension Office at 1-800-222-4978.
+Further information may be obtained from the Pullman WSU Extension Office at 1.800.222.4978.